camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

       url: 'plugin://sample-plugin/static/app/dashboard.html',
       controller: DashboardController,

-      // make sure we have a higher priority than the default plugin
+      // make sure we have a higher priority than the default plug-in
       priority: 12
     });
   };